Ladvien/ladvien.github.io/_posts/robots/2014-04-29-kossel-mini-calibration.md

 ![](/images/Excel_auto_probe2.png)

 **3\.
-If you click on the formating options and select "Text Import Wizard.**"  You can then select a "Space Delimited" pasting option.
+If you click on the formating options and select "Text Import Wizard."**  You can then select a "Space Delimited" pasting option.
 Basically, this will cause Excel to translate th

 ![](/images/Excel_auto_probe3.png)